The Idiot: Part 2

 The Epanchins' visit is rudely interrupted by the arrival of Burdovsky, a young man who claims to be the illegitimate son of Myshkin's late benefactor, Pavlishchev.
 The inarticulate Burdovsky is supported by a group of insolent young men.
 These include the consumptive seventeen-year-old Ippolit Terentyev, the nihilist Doktorenko, and Keller, an ex-officer who, with the help of Lebedyev, has written an article vilifying the Prince and Pavlishchev.
-They demand money from Myshkin as a "just" reimbursement for Pavlishchev's support, but their arrogant bravado is severely dented when Gavril Ardalionovich, who has been researching the matter on Myshkin's behalf, proves conclusively that the claim is false and that Burdovsky has been deceived.
+They demand money from Myshkin as a "just" reimbursement for Pavlishchev's support, but their arrogant bravado is severely dented when Gavril Ardalionovitch, who has been researching the matter on Myshkin's behalf, proves conclusively that the claim is false and that Burdovsky has been deceived.
 The Prince tries to reconcile with the young men and offers financial support anyway.
 Disgusted, Lizaveta Prokofyevna loses all control and furiously attacks both parties.
 Ippolit laughs, and Lizaveta Prokofyevna seizes him by the arm, causing him to break into a prolonged fit of coughing.
 But he suddenly becomes calm, informs them all that he is near death, and politely requests that he be permitted to talk to them for a while.
 He awkwardly attempts to express his need for their love, eventually bringing both himself and Lizaveta Prokofyevna to the point of tears.
 But as the Prince and Lizaveta Prokofyevna discuss what to do with the invalid, another transformation occurs and Ippolit, after unleashing a torrent of abuse at the Prince, leaves with the other young men.
 The Epanchins also leave, both Lizaveta Prokofyevna and Aglaya deeply indignant with the Prince.
 Only Yevgeny Pavlovich remains in good spirits, and he smiles charmingly as he says good-bye.
 At that moment, a magnificent carriage pulls up at the dacha, and the ringing voice of Nastasya Filippovna calls out to Yevgeny Pavlovich.
 In a familiar tone, she tells him not to worry about all the IOUs as Rogozhin has bought them up.
 The carriage departs, leaving everyone, particularly Yevgeny Pavlovich and the Prince, in a state of shock.
 Yevgeny Pavlovich claims to know nothing about the debts, and Nastasya Filippovna's motives become a subject of anxious speculation.